Breathing

 Beside clearing your nose, this can clear the passages around your eyes, ears and all sinuses.
 While holding, in order to clear a particular channel, it helps to focus your mind on the area targeted.

 I did not realise, of course, that this exercise, if practiced often enough, can contribute to general good health.
+Your nose does not need to be completely blocked.
+Breath-holding relieves congestion, whether severe or mild.

 Why Me?